ppark-jjong/TWLKRTMS-releaseRepository/README.md

 # <img src="main/static/images/favicon.ico" alt="TWLKR Logo" width="20" style="vertical-align: middle;"/> TWLKR Real-Time Delivery Control System

 > **Production URL:** https://twlkr-459107.du.r.appspot.com<br>
 > *1. This system is designed for desktop use only, with all interfaces optimized for Korean language.
-The application uses KST (UTC+9) for all time-related operations.* <br><br>
+The application uses KST (UTC+9) for all time-related operations.*
 > *2. For account access, please contact Sungyong Kim at TWLKR.*

 ## 1. Project Summary